bibleexchange/courses/romans/en/1301_chapter-13-christian-subjection.md

 - Christ - the anointed one

 ## The Urgency of Our Subjection, vs. 11,12

-> Romans 13:11-12&mdash; 11 ¶ And that, knowing the time, that now it is high time to awake out of sleep: for now is our salvation nearer than when we believed.
-12 The night is far spent, the day is at hand: let us therefore cast off the works of darkness, and let us put on the armour of light.

 We are running out of time before what?